TheEdoRan/next-safe-action/packages/website/docs/usage-from-client/hooks/callbacks.md

 });
 ```

 Here is the full list of callbacks, with their behavior explained.
-All of thme are optional and have return type `void` or `Promise<void>` (normal or async functions with no return):
+All of them are optional and have return type `void` or `Promise<void>` (async or non-async functions with no return):

 | Name         | [`HookActionStatus`](/docs/types#hookactionstatus) state               | Arguments                                                                                                |
 |--------------|------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|